Dealing with problems

 Breach of contract claims

-If an employee claims breach of contract and they can’t solve things informally with their employer, they may be able to take their case to a civil court or an employment tribunal (or an industrial tribunal in Northern Ireland).
+If an employee claims breach of contract and they cannot solve things informally with their employer, they may be able to take their case to a civil court or an employment tribunal (or an industrial tribunal in Northern Ireland).

 Their employer may be able to make a counter-claim.